Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: INTRODUCTION

-This paper calls attention to the following key observation.
-In the high-dimensional regime $n\asymp p$, {\em in the presence of ambient measurement noise}, a new phenomenon emerges, which introduces nontrivial effects on the performance of \MD.
+As the number of dimensions $p$ in typical data analysis applications continues to grow, it becomes increasingly crucial to understand the behaviour of \MD, as well as other metric design algorithms, in the high-dimensional regime $p\asymp n$.
+At first glance, it might seem that this regime poses little more than a computational inconvenience for metric design using \MD.
+Indeed, it is easy to show that in the absence of measurement noise, \MD~cares little about the increase in the ambient dimension $p$.
+This paper however calls attention to the following key observation.
+In the high-dimensional regime $n\asymp p$, {\em in the presence of ambient measurement noise}, a new phenomenon emerges, which introduces {various} nontrivial effects on the performance of \MD.
 Depending on the noise level, in the high-dimensional regime, \MD~may be adversarially affected or even fail completely.
 Clearly, the assumption of measurement noise cannot be realistically excluded, and yet, to the best of our knowledge, this phenomenon has not been previously fully studied.
 A first step in this direction was taken in \cite{10.1007/978-3-319-73241-1_4}, with the calculation of the distribution of \MD~under specific assumptions.

 Let us describe this key phenomenon informally at first.
 The computation of \MD~involves estimation of the inverse covariance matrix, or precision matrix, corresponding to the data at hand.
 Classically, the estimation relies on the sample covariance, which is inverted using the Moore-Penrose pseudo-inverse.
-It is well-known that, in the regime $n\asymp p$, the sample covariance matrix is a poor estimator of the underlying covariance matrix.
-Indeed, advances in random matrix theory from the last decade imply that the eigenvalues and eigenvectors of the sample covariance matrix are inconsistent, namely, do not converge to the corresponding eigenvalues and eigenvectors of the underlying covariance matrix \cite{Paul2007,johnstone2001}.
-Importantly, such inconsistencies in small eigenvalues, which lead to inaccurate covariance matrix estimation, become immense when applying the Moore-Penrose pseudo-inverse.
+It is well-known that, in the {high dimensional setup, or in the} regime $n\asymp p$, the sample covariance matrix is a poor estimator of the underlying covariance matrix.
+Indeed, advances in random matrix theory from the last decade imply that the eigenvalues and eigenvectors of the sample covariance matrix are both {biased}, namely, do not converge to the corresponding eigenvalues and eigenvectors of the underlying population covariance matrix \cite{Paul2007,johnstone2001}.
+Such {biases} in small eigenvalues, which lead to inaccurate covariance matrix estimation, become immense when applying the Moore-Penrose pseudo-inverse.